 Brabo

-What do the best pizza makers in Europe eat when they leave the dough aside and want to treat themselves?
-The answer is Brabo, the steakhouse opened by the people in charge of Sartoria Panatieri, recently named the best pizzeria in Europe.
-Brabo is a fine dining steakhouse where everything, even the bread and butter, is grilled, and where the highest quality meats are prepared to satisfy the carnivorous cravings of any food lover.
+What do Europe’s best pizza makers eat when they put the dough aside and want to treat themselves?
+The answer is Brabo, the steakhouse opened by the team behind Sartoria Panatieri, recently named the best pizzeria in Europe.
+Brabo is a fine-dining steakhouse where everything—even the bread and butter—is grilled over an open flame, and where top-quality meats are prepared to satisfy the carnivorous cravings of any food lover.

 📍 C/ de Sèneca, 28,